lukeinator42/cpsc4310project/README.md

 ## Logs

 The Wavenet Embedding Classifier and CNN Embedding Classifier folders have a logs folder that contains the training logs.
 These logs can be viewed using TensorBoard.

+## Report

+The final report can be viewed [here](https://github.com/lukeinator42/cpsc4310project/raw/master/final_report.pdf).